 Diagnosing an Atrioventricular Canal Defect

-During physical examinations, your child’s doctor checks for a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
+During physical examinations, your child’s doctor listens to your child’s heart and lungs and may detect a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
 If your pediatrician suspects abnormal blood flow, a recommendation to see a pediatric cardiologist may be made.

 Tests performed when diagnosing an atrioventricular canal defect may include: